|Major Groups > Boletes > Boletus > Retiboletus ornatipes|

 by Michael Kuo

-This is a striking bolete with a yellow, coarsely reticulate stem (the species epithet ornatipes means "ornate-stemmed") and a yellow to brown cap.
-Its surfaces do not bruise blue, and its cap surface turns dark reddish brown with KOH.
-It grows under hardwoods in eastern North America.
+This is a striking bolete with a yellow, prominently reticulate stem (the species epithet ornatipes means "ornate-stemmed") and a yellow to brown cap.
+Its surfaces do not bruise blue, and its cap surface turns dark red to dark reddish brown with KOH.
+It grows under oaks and other hardwoods in eastern North America.
+Retiboletus griseus is similar, but features white flesh, a cap that is never yellow and does not turn dark red or reddish brown with KOH, and a stem that slowly becomes yellow from the base upward.

-Retiboletus ornatipes has traditionally been called "Boletus ornatipes," but recent DNA results (Binder & Bresinsky, 2002) support placing it, along with Retiboletus griseus and a few other mushrooms, in a separate genus.
+Retiboletus ornatipes has traditionally been called "Boletus ornatipes," but DNA results from Binder & Bresinsky (2002) support placing it, along with Retiboletus griseus and a few other mushrooms, in a separate genus.
 The study also found support for at least three ornatipes-like species, two of which are apparently more southern (ranging from North Carolina to Costa Rica) and may correspond to "Boletus retipes," which has traditionally been separated on the basis of its southerly distribution and the presence of yellow powder on the young caps.
 However, the researchers were unable to find morphological separators that reliably predicted the three species.
+According to Zeng and collaborators (2016), the northern ornatipes-like species is the true Retiboletus ornatipes, and it contains xerocomic acid, along with another, unidentified substance, while the two southern species do not.

-Ecology: Mycorrhizal with hardwoods, especially oaks; growing alone, scattered, or gregariously; often growing in moss; summer and fall; widely distributed in eastern North America.
+Ecology: Mycorrhizal with hardwoods, especially oaks; growing alone, scattered, or gregariously; often growing in moss; summer and fall; widely distributed in North America east of the Great Plains.
+The illustrated and described collections come from Illinois, Kentucky, and Québec.

-Pore Surface: Bright yellow, becoming olive yellow with age; not bruising, or bruising brighter yellow or orangish (rarely brownish); with 2-3 round pores per mm; tubes to 15 mm deep.
+Pore Surface: Bright yellow, becoming orangish yellow to olive yellow with age; not bruising, or bruising slowly orangish brown; with 2–3 round pores per mm; tubes to 15 mm deep.

-Stem: 6-15 cm long; 1-2.5 cm. thick; more or less equal, sometimes tapered towards the top or (more frequently, in my experience) the bottom; prominently and coarsely reticulate with a yellow reticulum that becomes brownish with age or on handling; bright yellow, discoloring brownish in age; bruising orangish yellow; solid; basal mycelium yellow.
+Stem: 6–10 cm long; 1–3 cm thick; more or less equal, or tapered to the base; prominently reticulate from top to bottom with a wide-meshed, yellow reticulum that becomes brownish with age or on handling; bright yellow, discoloring brownish in age; solid; basal mycelium yellow.

 Odor and Taste: Odor not distinctive; taste mild or somewhat bitter.

-Chemical Reactions: Ammonia orangish to pale brown on cap surface; negative to pale brown on flesh.
-KOH dark reddish brown on cap surface; orangish on flesh.
-Iron salts negative on cap; negative to whitish on flesh.
+Chemical Reactions: Ammonia negative to orangish on cap surface; negative to greenish on flesh.
+KOH dark blackish red to orangish red or reddish brown on cap surface; gray on flesh.
+Iron salts negative on cap; negative on flesh.

 Cite this page as: